GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 problem is linear, and there should be no difference between this and filtering-before-combining (i.e. filtering before the unit source deformations are combined, as supported in this script).
-However, in practice our Kajiura filtering algorithm involves some interplation, leading to some discretization error, and the approach of 'filtering-before-combining' is numerically much more sensitive to this than 'filtering-after-combining'.
+However, in practice our Kajiura filtering algorithm involves some interplation to move from to and from cartesian and spherical coordinates.
+This leads to some discretization error, and the approach of 'filtering-before-combining' is numerically much more sensitive to this than 'filtering-after-combining'.
 In the filtering-before-combining approach, individual unit source deformations can have steep gradients that would be cancelled by neighbouring sources after combination.
 These steep gradients cause relatively high smoothing with the Kajiura filter.
 To avoid artefacts any discretization errors in this smoothing must cancel with those from neighbouring unit source deformations.
 In practice it is difficult to achieve this, whereas by definition it is not an issue for the filtering-after-combining approach.